-When home inventory levels start to drop and there is any kind of positive news in the Real Estate world, Realtors will prey on unsuspecting home seller’s who are ripe to believe just about anything they hear.
+When home inventory levels start to drop, and there is any positive news in the Real Estate world, Realtors will prey on unsuspecting home seller’s who are ripe to believe just about anything they hear.

 Lower Home Inventory Equals Over-Pricing

-The other agents had the same data but instead of looking at it objectively they decided to tell the seller something they thought the seller would want to hear.
 This is called “buying a listing” in Real Estate circles.
 It is one of the oldest tricks in the book and very unprofessional for a Real Estate agent to do.
-In fact is is against our code of ethics but unfortunately it happens all the time.
+In fact, is against our code of ethics, but unfortunately, it happens all the time.

 Other Real Estate articles worth a look: